kazewong/flowMC/joss/paper.md

 # Statement of need

 ***Gradient-based sampler***
-Models in many scientific fields are growing more complex with more tuning parameters
+Models in many scientific fields are growing more complex to capture complicated physical processes.
+One common way to increase the complexity of a model is to introduce more parameters.
+This increases the flexibility in the model, but it makes downstream data analysis tasks such as parameter estimation more challenging.
+One difficulty

 ***Learned reparameterization with normalizing flow*** While gradient-based sampler such as MALA and HMC are powerful in decorrelating random variables with a problem, their capability are limited to global correlation.